colinsauze/5minute-cloud-docker-intro/README.md

 * Click Next to go to the Networking page.
 * "Include public IP address" should already be set to Yes and port 80 TCP should alreday be allowed, if they aren't then change it so they are.
 * If you want an easy to remember name instead of just an IP address put something in the DNS name label box.
+Note: this can't start with a number.

 ![Networking screen](screenshots/azure_step4.png)